1985

 (with friendly permission of Mute/EMI)

-of these "theories":
+"theories":

 "I've got a theory that if you don't over-expose yourself you stick around longer.